-INGLESIDE, San Francisco — UNIFY Financial Credit Union will close its only San Francisco branch, located in the heart of Ingleside, on Friday, Jan.
-31.
+UNIFY Financial Credit Union will close its only San Francisco location at the end of January.

 “After considerable evaluation by the Credit Union, a decision has been made to close this branch and consider other options for potential area locations to support the San Francisco market in the future,” according to a statement on a sign posted in the bank’s window.